tardate/LittleCodingKata/messaging/grpc/explainer/csharp/README.md

 ## Build

-I'm building this on MacOS with mono 4.2.3
+I'm building this on macOS with mono 4.2.3

 ```sh
 $ mono --version